Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: IAE Montpellier

 Summary: Following the CEI MOOC, the IAE Montpellier is offering a new MOOC aligned with future trends in entrepreneurship: Responsible Entrepreneurship.
-This MOOC is structured over four weeks.
+This MOOC is structured over 4 weeks.
 It is led by a Professor two consultants who are experts in the field.
-More than 15 speakers participate in the videos and podcasts.
+More than 15 speakers appear in the videos and podcasts.
 This MOOC is open to a diverse audience (students, entrepreneurs, consultants, etc.).
-It will be available on FUN MOOC and linked to a podcast channel.
+It will be available on FUN MOOC, along with a podcast channel.

 Affiliation: IAE Montpellier

-Summary: Imagine Entreprendre! is a MUSE Take Off 2 project that supports students in turning their ideas into projects.
+Summary: Imagine Entreprendre! is a MUSE Take Off 2 project that supports students as they move from an idea to a project.
 Through a series of kits, this fully online educational program allows students to test and develop a business idea, while also introducing them to the entrepreneurial process.
 Students can independently learn how to set up market research, an ideation process, and a pitch. (https://imagine-entreprendre.edu.umontpellier.fr )

 ARI-stote_Support for M2 CSE students in preparing for the sections on “administration and digital challenges” and “major contemporary political, economic, and social issues” in the French civil service entrance exams: